msztolcman/sendria/README.md

 API
 ---

-`MailTrap` offers RESTful API you can use to fetch list of messages or particular message, ie. for testing purposes.
+`Sendria` offers RESTful API you can use to fetch list of messages or particular message, ie. for testing purposes.

 You can use excellent [httpie](https://httpie.org/) tool: